Jia053123/CarbonControlRL/README.md

 First run the main.py to train the agent, then run evaluate.py to test it.

+To save the available sensors and actuators as csv, run testrun.py with line 64 set to True.
+Make sure to set it back to False afterwards.
+The csv file will be saved in the output folder within the IDF folder.

+The sensors history data are saved in Analysis folder (SAVE_PATH_CSV), and trained models in Models folder.
 ============================================

 Use the DesignBuilder's example file: under floor heating example